fidodogtraining/fidodogtraining.github.io/_autopages/training.md

 reason.
 Our office allows a safe space for your dog to work through his struggles and learn new, better manners.

 Cost: In office lessons start at $115 per session.
+A $75 deposit is required to hold your appointment.
 Please call for details.

 <a class="button" href="https://squareup.com/store/FidoPersonalDogTraining/item/in-office">Make a deposit</a>